pol-rivero/pol-rivero/README.md

 Hey there!
 Here's what you should know about me:

 <ul>
-  <li>He/Him, 22 years old (as of October 18, 2023)</li>
+  <li>He/Him, 22 years old (as of October 19, 2023)</li>
   <li>
     <p>I'm currently studying Software Engineering at the
       <img align="top" src="img/UPC_logo.png" alt="UPC Logo" width="20" height="20">
       UPC (BarcelonaTech).</p>
   </li>
   <li>I made 21 public GitHub commits during September 2023.
-Fun fact: 21 is the smallest natural number that is not close to a power of 2, 2^n, where the range of closeness is +- n. 🤓</li>
+Fun fact: 21 is the number of demands which were sent to the Chinese government by the Japanese government of Okuma Shigenobu in 1915. 🤓</li>
 </ul>